Shoulder Fractures (Glenoid, Scapula, Proximal Humerus)

 Description

 The shoulder is a pretty resilient part of the body⎯until it’s hit with strong force or a direct blow.
 Then it can break one or more of these areas: glenoid (shallow cavity), scapula (shoulder blade) and humerus (upper arm bone).
-Learn the symptoms and treatment options for this condition.
+A fracture of the head of the humerus – the “ball” of the shoulder’s ball-and-socket.

 Causes & Triggers